-• The type of blood cell.
-Leukemia is classified by the type of blood cell that becomes cancerous.
-Blood cells begin as hematopoietic (blood) stem cells in the bone marrow.
+Leukemia is further classified by the type of blood cell (either "myeloid" or "lymphoid") that becomes cancerous.
+Blood cells begin as stem cells in the bone marrow.
 A blood stem cell may become a lymphoid stem cell or a myeloid stem cell.
-Lymphoid cells develop into white blood cells called "lymphocytes."
-Myeloid cells can develop into red blood cells, platelets or certain other types of white blood cells (basophils, eosinophils, monocytes and neutrophils).
-Leukemia is classified as "lymphocytic" ("lymphoblastic") if it originates in a lymphoid cell or "myeloid" ("myelogenous") if the cancerous change originates in a myeloid cell.
-See Figure 5 on page 49.
+Lymphoid stem cells develop into white blood cells called "lymphocytes."
+Myeloid stem cells can develop into red blood cells, platelets or certain other types of white blood cells.
+Leukemia is classified as "lymphocytic" or "lymphoblastic" if it originates in a lymphoid cell.
+It is classified as "myeloid" or "myelogenous" if the cancerous changes start in a myeloid cell.
+See Figure 5 on page 54, for an illustration of blood cell development.